hyperledger/aries-vcx/libvcx/readme.md

 - aries        :: group of quick unit tests related to aries
 - agency       :: tests using mocked legacy agency
 - pool_legacy_agency_tests :: requires pool and legacy agency
+- warnlog_fetched_messages :: if enabled, fetched connection messages will be logged in warn log level.
+This is useful for producing mock data by running integration tests from NodeJS.
 ```

 Run quick unit tests: